Camp 4 is currently first come, first served. Download the Recreation.gov app prior to arrival in order to pay for your

 Camp 4 is a walk-in campground; vehicles are never permitted inside the campground.
 You may not sleep in your vehicle in the Camp 4 parking lot; this includes vans.

 With the exception of Service Dogs, pets are not allowed at Camp 4.
 Click here for NPS policy regarding Service Dogs.

 Help Yosemite be a Zero Landfill park !
 Leave excess packaging at home.
-Use refillable water bottles, food containers and travel mugs.
+Use refillable water and propane bottles, food containers and travel mugs.
 Place all of your recyclable waste in designated recycling containers.

 Don't Move Firewood: Help protect our forests!
 Prevent the spread of tree-killing pests by obtaining firewood at or near your destination and burning it on-site.
 Moving firewood is illegal in some states.
 Visit dontmovefirewood.org to learn more.